cm1518/cm1518.github.io/_pages/workingpapers.md

 author_profile: true
 ---

+*    ["The Influence of Fiscal and Monetary Policies on the Shape of the Yield Curve"](https://cm1518.github.io/files/yield_curve_website.pdf) with Yoosoon Chang and Fabio Gomez-Rodriguez
 *    ["Averaging Impulse Responses Using Prediction Pools"](https://cm1518.github.io/files/Averaging_Impulse_Responses_web.pdf) with Paul Ho and Thomas Lubik
 *    ["Temporal Aggregation Bias and Monetary Policy Transmission"](https://cm1518.github.io/files/Jacobson-Matthes-Walker-2022.pdf) with Margaret Jacobson and Todd Walker
 *    ["Understanding Instruments in Macroeconomics - A Study of High-Frequency Identification"](https://cm1518.github.io/files/Proxy_VAR_.pdf) with Pooyan Amir-Ahmadi and Mu-Chun Wang